-The requirements in the Testing Guide pertain to the testing of all individuals to determine basic skills deficiency and placement.
-Eligible individuals as defined under AEFLA include individuals who are basic skills deficient, individuals who are English language learners, and individuals without a high school diploma or its equivalent.
+The requirements in the Testing Guide pertain to the testing of all individuals to determine basic-skills deficiency and placement.
+Eligible individuals as defined under AEFLA include individuals who are basic-skills deficient, individuals who are ELLs, and individuals without a high school diploma or its equivalent.

-The general term customer refers to anyone accessing AEL services.
-All customers have a status as either a reportable individual (or just individual) or a participant.
+The general term "customer" refers to anyone accessing AEL services.
+All customers have a status as either a "reportable individual" (or just "individual") or a "participant."

 A participant is an individual who has been determined eligible and has entered a period of participation (POP) by earning 12 direct contact hours.
-A participant whose POP crosses into a new program year will count as a participant in the new program year if the POP remains intact through direct contact hours in the new program year.
+A participant whose POP crosses into a new PY will count as a participant in the new PY if the POP remains intact through direct contact hours in the new PY.